 - the issues regarding pre- and in-service teacher training in the national languages

-Multilingual Education in The Gambia makes timely contributions to literature in the field of multilingual education, particularly research investigating non-mainstream teaching contexts (e.g. Benson and Kosonen 2013).
+Gambian languages and education makes timely contributions to literature in the field of multilingual education, particularly research investigating non-mainstream teaching contexts (e.g. Benson and Kosonen 2013).
 More broadly, it is also relevant to sociolinguistic and education research focussed on sub-Saharan and western Africa, research from which The Gambia is mostly absent.
 The project also explores important and yet under-explored aspects of linguistic diversity, namely linguistic diversity in urban and rural triglossic post-colonial areas (e.g. Lüpke and Storch 2013, Juffermans 2015).

 - Benson, Carol & Kimmo Kosonen (Eds.)
 (2013).
 Language issues in comparative education: Inclusive teaching and learning in non-dominant languages and cultures.
 Rotterdam: Sense Publishers.